 Have you or someone you know been experiencing one or more of the above behaviors at your job?
 If so, it’s time that you take a stand for your rights and put an end to the harassment.

-New York City Sexual Harassment Lawyers Serving Employees Rights in NY, NJ and PA
+New York City Sexual Harassment Lawyers Serving Employees Rights in NY, NJ, PA & FL

 It doesn’t matter where you work, if you believe you have been the victim of NY, NJ, PA workplace sexual harassment or discrimination, our team of sexual harassment lawyers strongly urge you to reach out to our law firm for a free consultation.

-The NY, NJ, PA sexual harassment attorneys at the Derek T. Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
-We also represent employee’s sexual harassment cases in New Jersey, Pennsylvania & Washington D.C.
-Sexual Harassment is gender-based discrimination and it is illegal.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 1-877-4NYLAWS or click here to schedule a free consultation.
+The NY, NJ, PA sexual harassment attorneys at the Derek Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
+We also represent employee’s sexual harassment cases in New Jersey, Pennsylvania & Miami Sexual Harassment is gender-based discrimination and it is illegal.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or click here to schedule a free consultation.